ComposioHQ/composio/docs/adding-local-tool.md

 ## Adding a New Local Tool for Composio

-This document guides you through creating a new local tool for Composi.io.
+This document guides you through adding a new local tool and it's actions.

 **Structure:**